railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 	The DEEE tax (disposal of electronic and electrical equipment) is an ecological tax that was imposed in France from 2007.
-It's applied to batteries to finance their recycling and is a fixed sum that's applied to the before-tax figure on the invoice
+It's applied to batteries to finance their recycling and is a fixed sum that's applied to the before-tax amount on the invoice

 If you trade with a company in your own country, and your country has a DEEE-type tax, the applicable taxes for this invoice will be: